jivanf/ScanShip/README.md

 # ScanShip

-A Lethal Company mod to scan all the scrap in the ship with the "scan" terminal command.
+A Lethal Company mod to scan all the scrap in the ship with the "scan ship" terminal command.